 Finally, never take sales advice from a purported sales trainer that doesn't charge for his own services.
 If he can't make a sale with you, how can he help you convince others to buy from you?
 And at the end of the final day, the GreenRope vs Infusionsoft discussion is all about which platform can help you sell and keep more of what you sell.
 Isn't being in sales a beautiful thing?

 Would you like to discuss this in more detail?

 On October 29th, 2013, I began my GreenRope vs Infusionsoft comparison where I highlighted their 57% inaccurate facts on their own website.

 The CEO and founder of GreenRope, Lars Helgeson, sent me an email asking me if I had the "courage" to post his reply, which I did.
 In his reply, Lars Helgeson indicated if there were any inaccuracies in their comparison he would correct them.

-It's now December 5th, 2013 and here are the mistakes still showing on the GreenRope vs Infusionsoft page on their own website:
+Back on December 5th, 2013 you can see the mistakes that were still showing on the GreenRope vs Infusionsoft page on their own website:

 GreenRope says Infusionsoft does not have "social media integration."
 WRONG

 GreenRope says Infusionsoft does not have "event management."
 WRONG